 There are many different ways that your knee could be injured.
 You could dislocate or even break your patella, which can be debilitating.
 You could tear your meniscus, which is an injury commonly referred to as your knee “giving out.”

 Many knee injuries occur all at once – breaking your patella, tearing a ligament.
 They might require surgery.
 Other injuries to your knee can develop over time.
 For example, if you spend years and years squatting low, or sitting and standing up, then you could soften or even damage the cartilage in your knee.
 This condition, called “chondromalacia,” will result in an ache that may not go away.
-These are all injuries to the knee that a Long Beach workers compensation lawyer from our firm can help you to receive the proper amount of compensation for.
+These are all injuries to the knee that a California workers compensation lawyer from our firm can help you to receive the proper amount of compensation for.

 When your knee cartilage begins to break down or you develop arthritis in your knee, that can make it difficult to do your job or practically anything else.
 You don’t need to have worked a physically strenuous job to develop knee injuries.
 If for years, you’ve been walking or even just standing on hard, unyielding floors, that can eventually take a toll, too.

 When figuring out workers’ compensation for knee injuries, your knees will be evaluated for disability.
 There are many different ways to test your knees for disability, but they tend to include checking out your walking ability, what your range of motion is, and so forth.

 Knee Injury Compensation Case Study – Knee Injury At Work ($200,000.00)